ONE16-OB/http-step/README.md

+Fork that adds an optional scope to the OAuth2 Authentication section of the workflow step

 # Rundeck HTTP Workflow Step Plugin
 This plugin provides a way to send HTTP requests as part of a [Rundeck](http://rundeck.org) workflow step.
 It is somewhat